-Chances are that you have heard about stem cells.
-But did you know that stem cells are being used right now in the United States to treat debilitating lung diseases?
-With advancements in the study of stem cells, the question is posed: are stem cells the next penicillin?
-Stem cells and penicillin come from humble beginnings, they are both used to treat life-threatening conditions, and just like penicillin, stem cell biologists have won Nobel Prizes for their discoveries.
+Chances are that you have heard about cells.
+But did you know that cells are being used right now in the United States to treat debilitating lung diseases?
+With advancements in the study of cells, the question is posed: are cells the next penicillin?
+Cells and penicillin come from humble beginnings, they are both used to treat life-threatening conditions, and just like penicillin, cell biologists have won Nobel Prizes for their discoveries.
 Penicillin, originally discovered in 1928 by the Scottish biologist, Sir Alexander Fleming, the full potential of the medication was not seen until WWII.
 It wasn’t until 1945, that Sir Fleming received the Nobel Prize.

-Over time, stem cells have crept into the national dialogue as a buzzword, particularly the stem cells found in fetuses.
-However, the stem cells being used to treat diseases in the U.S., and the same cells that warranted the 2012 Nobel Prize in Medicine, are adult stem cells.
-This type of stem cell is found fully developed in all people.
+Over time, cells have crept into the national dialogue as a buzzword, particularly the cells found in fetuses.
+However, the cells being used to treat diseases in the U.S., and the same cells that warranted the 2012 Nobel Prize in Medicine, are adult cells.
+This type of cell is found fully developed in all people.

 There are many natural ways to help cleanse the lungs and promote function.
 Here we list five natural remedies to support lung health.
 Read More